Government contributions in the form of tax relief

 This means that for basic rate taxpayers, the government adds £25 for every £100 you pay in, so you only need to make an £100 contribution to add £125 to your pension pot.

-PensionBee brings all your old pensions together in one new online plan.
+PensionBee combines and transfers all your old pensions together into one new online plan.
 When you make contributions, we’ll automatically claim tax relief from the government and add it to your pension pot.
 You can manage your pension online from your BeeHive: check your balance and past contributions, set a projected retirement income, and make contributions in a few clicks.
 Sign up to PensionBee now.